Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch03-StackQueue.md

 We saw this trick in Section 1.7.2 and we will see it again in Section 3.4, both in the context of overloading `operator[]`.

 If begin is invoked on a nonconstant container, the “mutator” version that returns an iterator is invoked.
-However, if begin is invoked on a constant container, what is returned is a const_iterator, and the return value may not be assigned to an iterator.
+However, if begin is invoked on a constant container, what is returned is a  `const_iterator` , and the return value may not be assigned to an iterator.
 If you try to do so, a compiler error is generated.
-Once itr is a const_iterator, `*itr=0` is easily detectedas being illegal.
+Once itr is a  `const_iterator` , `*itr=0` is easily detectedas being illegal.

-If you use `auto` to declare your iterators, the compiler will deduce for you whether an iterator or const_iterator is substituted;
+If you use `auto` to declare your iterators, the compiler will deduce for you whether an iterator or  `const_iterator`  is substituted;
 to a large extent, this relieves the programmer  from  having  to  keep  track  of  the  correct  iterator  type  and  is  precisely  one  of  theintended uses ofauto.
 Additionally, library classes such asvectorandlistthat provide iter-ators as described above are compatible with the range-basedforloop, as are user-definedclasses.